© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on Cosdon Hill, 1010m north of Cosdon Beacon is a scheduled monument protected by Historic England under reference 1020244.
 View the official record →

-Round cairn on Cosdon Hill, 1010m north of Cosdon Beacon, is a Bronze Age funerary monument located on Dartmoor in Devon.
+The Round cairn on Cosdon Hill, 1010 metres north of Cosdon Beacon in Devon, is a Bronze Age burial monument constructed as a mound of stones heaped over a grave or cremation deposit.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020244.

 Round cairn on Cosdon Hill, 1010m north of Cosdon Beacon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020244.